Balluff-BVS/BVSToolBox/Barcodes/README.md

 **code_to_print** - pick one of indexes of found *Barcodes* and mark it on the image with red pointer.
 Counting starts from '1'.

-**code_to_compare** - value of code to compare with read codes.
-All found codes are compared with this string.
+**input_code_to_compare** - value of code to compare with read codes.
+All found codes are compared with this string unless the Wizard is performed and the code matched in Wizard can be read.

 **check_char** - When set to 'present', a check character is expected and used to verify the
 		correctness of the bar code.
 No bar code result is returned if the check